jhpyle/docassemble/demo.md

   This is an endpoint question (note that the only options are exiting or restarting).

-  If the interview was configured to show a progress bar, the progress bar would be set to 100% on this question.
+  If the Steward was configured to show a progress bar, the progress bar would be set to 100% on this question.

-  This question uses the "event" directive.  "client_kicked_out" is a variable, just like any other variable, except that it is never defined, only sought.
+  This question uses the "event" component.  "client_kicked_out" is a variable, just like any other variable, except that it is never defined, only sought.